-Managed hosting services offer IT expertise, reliability, and peace of mind for hosting customers who can handle the software and day-to-day site management but don't want to deal with hardware updates, security patches, and bug... (read more)
+Managed hosting services offer top-level IT expertise, reliability, and peace of mind for hosting customers who can handle the software and day-to-day site management, but who don't want to deal with hardware updates, security... (read more)

-Managed hosting services offer IT expertise, reliability, and peace of mind for hosting customers who can handle the software and day-to-day site management but don't want to deal with hardware updates, security patches, and bug fixes.
-Managed dedicated server hosting solutions are most common, though VPS and cloud-hosted options are available.
-We've tested all the top managed server providers — for dedicated, WordPress, cloud, and more — and rated them on price, features, reliability, and other key factors.
+Managed hosting services offer top-level IT expertise, reliability, and peace of mind for hosting customers who can handle the software and day-to-day site management, but who don't want to deal with hardware updates, security patches, and bug fixes.
+Our team of web developers tested all the top managed server providers — for dedicated, WordPress, cloud, and more — and rated them on price, features, reliability, and other key factors.
 See below for our reviews of the best managed hosting companies of 2019:

 If hardware management just isn't your thing, you're smart to seek out managed web hosting services.
 The top hosting providers offer self-, semi-, and fully managed server hosting plans that free you up to focus on your software, content, and other important aspects of managing your business.
 Skim the summary table below for 2019's best managed hosting options for WordPress, VPS, cloud, or dedicated server users:

 |Rank||Web Host||Price||Money-Back Guarantee||Expert Rating|

 |5||InMotion||$105.69||30 days||★★★★★ 4.5|

 In my job, I ping-pong between multiple hosting audiences.
 One minute, I’m coaching first-time site owners through WordPress installations.
 The next, I’m hashing out the gory details of hybrid hosting or discussing when and when not to use Hadoop in your datacenter.
 The hosting industry is similar to the hardware at the heart of it — it’s dynamic and ever-evolving, and some folks know more about it than others.